 Each year the MA in Yoga Studies program takes on four Graduate Assistants to work for the program.
 Graduate Assistants provide valuable support to the program from the inside-out.
 These students supplement other financial aid with funding from their 20-hour a week role.
 They also learn more deeply about the program through their engagement.
 A weekly Monday morning staff meeting is required, along with the flexible 20-hour work schedule.

 Descriptions of various roles are below.

 Please compose a one to two page letter of interest, specifying which assistantship you are interested in and how your background qualifies you for the role.
-Email your letter to Program Administrator Sarah Herrington at: email@example.com
+Email your letter to Program Administrator Iyanna Newborn at email@example.com.

 It is preferable to submit this application (along with the general financial aid application, if interested) at the same time as your application to the program.